 Close to 90 percent of the stands are covered by an overhang, so most fans can keep the sunscreen in their cars.
 Those who have to face the sun are primarily picnic area participants who are not underneath the row of trees.
-There are no issues with sightlines in the grandstand itself, except for a row of bleachers at the top of the concourse where poles to support the roof are located.
-The one down side to the grandstand, though, is that fans have no choice but to view the game through netting.
+There are no issues with sight lines in the grandstand itself, except for a row of bleachers at the top of the concourse where poles to support the roof are located.
+The one downside to the grandstand, though, is that fans have no choice but to view the game through the netting.

-At $6 for general admission and $8 for reserve chair back seats, a game at Bear Stadium remains a fairly good value -- especially on a hot and sunny day, given the large overhang roof and the line of trees in the picnic area to keep fans cool.
-Season ticket holders take up a majority of the 100-plus chair backs, but there's usually a few remaining on a walk-up basis.
+At $6 for general admission and $8 for reserved chairback seats, a game at Bear Stadium remains a fairly good value — especially on a hot and sunny day, given the large overhang roof and the line of trees in the picnic area to keep fans cool.
+Season ticket holders take up a majority of the 100-plus chair backs, but there are usually a few remaining on a walk-up basis.
 They are very wide and comfortable and worth the $2 splurge.

 One point is awarded for having a souvenir table ($10 for T-shirts, $18 for tank tops, $20 for hats), a rarity in these parts at comparable schools.

 One point is given for having no ads in the outfield.
 The black metal wall is a refreshing change and a hitter’s dream.
 One point is awarded for very friendly staff and fans.
 Everyone is very welcoming to out-of-towners.